Theory of the spin Seebeck effect influenced by crystal-field excitations in Tb$_3$Fe$_5$O$_{12}$: Summary and Discussions

-These results, and results reported in Ref.~\onlinecite{li24}, prompted our interest in investigating the expected behaviour of the CFE when the external field is along the crystallographic [100], while this is considered sufficiently weak that the molecular field is still on the [111] direction.
-Though the clear distinction between the behaviour of levels at the \C{} and \Cp{} sites no longer holds---since the net field lies along a crystallographic axis different from the [111]---our results (details can be found in Appendix~\ref{magdep}) again show that of the six different $c$-sublattices, three (now sites 1,2 and 5) would feature the slightly unconventional decrease of the lowest CFE with respect to the strength of the field, whilst the remaining three (sites 3,4 and 6) increase with magnetic field strength.
-This allows us to make predictions for the low-temperature regime where the spin-Seebeck sign change is not yet measured in the presence of a [100] applied field~\cite{li24}.
+Results reported in Ref.~\onlinecite{li24}, prompted our interest in further investigating the expected behaviour of the CFE when the external field is along the crystallographic [100], while this is considered sufficiently weak that the molecular field is still on the [111] direction.
+Though the clear distinction between the behaviour of levels at the \C{} and \Cp{} sites no longer holds---since the net field lies along a crystallographic axis different from the [111]---our results (details can be found in Appendix~\ref{magdep}) show that of the three different \C{} sublattices contributing to the lowest crystal field level, two (sites 1,2) still feature the slightly unconventional decrease of the lowest CFE with respect to the strength of the field, but site 3 now increases.
+For the \Cp{}, 4 and 5 also decrease with external magnetic field while 6 increases.
+As the energies of the \Cp{} are higher even in zero external field, this will probably not determine the spin-Seebeck effect at low temperatures.
+From the decrease of the energies of the two \C{} sites, this allows us to predict that at low temperatures, the sign change in the spin-Seebeck effect should also appear in the presence of a [100] applied field, but more weakly than for the [111].
+While the spin-Seebeck effect has already been measured with the field in this direction~\cite{li24}, results have not yet been reported at low temperatures.

 In conclusion, we have shown that {the} low temperature Spin Seebeck results in {rare-earth iron garnets} can be explained qualitatively by the proposed existence of a low energy crystal-field level on some of the sites that, unusually, may decrease in applied magnetic field.
 While we have taken a simplified model for the structure in the calculation of the spin currents, our results should be robust to changes in the details - for example the estimated molecular field, as the negative slope of the lowest crystal field level of Fig.~\ref{magdepcfe} is stable over a wide range.
 A fully coherent description {of all} the magnetism and transport of TbIG would require taking into account the local non-collinear structure, the full crystal-field parameters as well as the interaction parameters giving the coupled dispersions on both the rare-earth and iron moments.